Efforts for health management

 [Reduce the percentage of employees at risk of diabetes]*1

-Percentage of employees with fasting blood sugar level greater than 100 mg/dL or HbA1c (NGSP value) greater than 5.6%
+Percentage of employees with a fasting blood sugar level greater than 100 mg/dL or HbA1c (NGSP value) greater than 5.6%

 FY2020